tedwards2412/tedwards2412/README.md

 ### Hi there 👋

+I'm a machine learning researcher and computational physicist working at Johns Hopkins University.
+I'm interested in a variety of topics including:

+- Differentiable physics simulators
+- Solving partial differential equations with machine learning
+- Foundation models for science
+- Advanced statistical methods

+My publications can by found [inspire](https://inspirehep.net/authors/1614273?ui-citation-summary=true).
+Always happy to chat, feel free to reach out!

 <!--
 **tedwards2412/tedwards2412** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.